-Ciabatta is a classic Italian white loaf which has a thin crust and is a very light-textured, airy loaf and is wonderfully versatile.
+Ciabatta is a classic Italian white loaf which has a thin crust and is a light-textured, airy loaf and is wonderfully versatile.
 It’s brilliant to use for sandwiches, to have with soups, use as a base for garlic bread, as an accompaniment to a main meal, or simply wonderful dipped in olive oil and balsamic vinegar.
+It’s one of my favourite breads to make, and not as complicated as you might think!
+I love making it, and I find it a very therapeutic and rewarding bread to make.
+Give it a go!

 - 500g Strong White Bread Flour